 At times of crisis, it is useful to speak to those on the front line.
-As Chair of the British Global and Travel Health Association (BGTHA), and a specialist in travel health and vaccination, Katy Peters is well placed to offer some clarity on how COVID-19 will affect the travel industry, while most of us navigate a sea of rumour and uncertainty.
+As Chair of the British Global and Travel Health Association (BGTHA), and a specialist in travel health and vaccination, Katy Peters is well placed to offer some clarity on how Covid-19 might affect the travel industry, while most of us navigate a sea of uncertainty.

 Katy is also Founder and CEO of the London Vaccination Clinic (LVC).
 Plan South America and the LVC have worked together in the past to provide tailored health and vaccination programmes for our travellers.
-Like so many businesses, LVC has been rocked by the effects of COVID-19, closing 7 of their 8 clinics and adapting to ‘the new reality’, researching tests and setting up the online shop.
+Like so many businesses, LVC is adapting to the new reality, researching tests and setting up an online shop.

 The LVC is committed to a healthy future, offering home swab testing (by post) and in-clinic antibody testing in their Notting Hill branch.

 The home tests, manufactured by Abbott, come from the US.
 They are to be used 14 days after showing active symptoms, or anytime after you have been in contact with someone with the infection.
 We have arranged a priority service with the LVC for all Plan South America clients.
 In clinic blood tests are also available, and to be carried out 21 days or more after symptoms first appeared.